aidscooler/potatoh5games/README.md

 Build with Vitepress.

 **Run this project**
-nvm use 20 (optional,this project develped under noderjs 20)
+nvm use 20 (optional,this project develped under nodejs 20)
 npm install
 npm run docs:dev